onzfonz/comp227/src/content/3/en/part3c.md

 #### 3.12: Command-line database

-Create a cloud-based MongoDB database for the phonebook application with MongoDB Atlas.
+Create a cloud-based MongoDB database for the communities application with MongoDB Atlas.

-Create a *mongo.js* file in the project directory, that can be used for adding entries to the phonebook, and for listing all of the existing entries in the phonebook.
+Create a *mongo.js* file in the project directory, that can be used for adding a community, and for listing all of the communities.

 **NB:** Do not include the password in the file that you commit and push to GitHub!